 Scope: The Conference aims to bring together manufacturers, operators, knowledge institutes, consultants and government organizations active in the upcoming field of unmanned cargo aircraft.

 Unmanned Cargo Aircraft (UCA) are a relatively new phenomenon; the first UCA service is to be started in Kenya this year.
-UCA offer the potential to transport loads of 100 kg to 10 tons or more over both short and long distances, on routes that are unfeasible or uneconomical for other modes of transport.
+UCA offer the potential to transport loads of 1 to 10 tons or more over both short and long distances, on routes that are unfeasible or uneconomical for other modes of transport.

 During the conference, internationally renowned speakers will introduce UCA development projects and potential applications.

 - UCA business models: how to earn money with UCA?

 - UCA configurations: what could – and should – UCA look like?

 - Regulation: where are UCA allowed to fly, and under which conditions?

 - Societal benefits: what can UCA contribute to economic and social development?